Randomization of Approximate Bilinear Computation for Matrix Multiplication

 Since we have assumed $(4n+R-1) \varepsilon_\text{machine} \leq 0.01$, it follows from Lemma~2.7.1 in \cite{golub2013} that there exist constants $\varepsilon_{klk'l'r}$, for $(k,l,k',l',r) \in [n]^4 \times [R]$, such that $|\varepsilon_{klk'l'r}| \leq 1.01 (4n + R - 1) \varepsilon_\text{machine}$ and

 We have

 where the first and second inequality follows from the Cauchy--Schwarz inequality, and the third inequality follows from the bound on $|\varepsilon_{klk'l'r}|$.
-Summing over all $i,j$ and taking a square root, we arrive at
+Summing over all $i,j$, taking a square root, and using that $\|\Abf\|, \|\Bbf\| \leq \mu$, we arrive at

 \end{proof}